 Amberlea Neely

-Previously, Amberlea served as the Acting Director of non profit organisation PLACE, where she championed the development of cutting-edge, creative, intelligent, and inclusive public engagement in the built environment.
-She has also contributed her expertise as a Lecturing Associate on the MA Arts Management programme at Queen's University Belfast, leading seminars on strategic planning methods.
+Prior to establishing Starling Start, Amberlea was Acting Director of PLACE, where she championed creative, inclusive and intelligent public engagement in the built environment.
+She has also worked as a Lecturing Associate on the MA Arts Management programme at Queen's University Belfast, delivering teaching on strategic planning methods and leadership.

-Currently, Amberlea is a proud trustee of the Strand Arts Centre, which is undergoing a multi-million-pound refurbishment.
-She has also served as Chair of the Belfast Photo Festival, the largest photography festival in the UK and Ireland, and was a founding board member of Platform Arts.
+Amberlea currently serves as a trustee of Strand Arts Centre, which is undergoing a major capital refurbishment, and is a board member of Creative Exchange Studios.
+She has previously served as Chair of Belfast Photo Festival, and as a founding board member of Platform Arts.

-Amberlea holds an MSc in Cultural Management and a PG Cert in Executive Leadership.
+She holds a BA (Hons) in Fine Art, an MSc in Cultural Management, and a Postgraduate Certificate in Executive Leadership.

 Starlings are renowned for their extraordinary ability to communicate and respond to each other with remarkable speed and precision.
 As natural collaborators, we assemble the best teams for each project.
 Here are some people who add great value to our flock.